 Why Are Politicians Calling for Magazine Capacity Limitations?

-There is a vocal group of people out there who are calling for capacity limitations because they feel us normal people (non-criminals) don't have any need for high capacity mags and they tend to feel that of all the draconian gun legislation they would like to pass this is one is the easiest to enact.
+There is a vocal group of people out there who call for capacity limitations because they feel us normal people (non-criminals) don't have any need for “high capacity” magazines.
+Perhaps they feel that of all the Draconian gun legislation they would like to pass, this is one is the easiest to enact.